excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 ### 🤝 Collaboration

-When the lockdown started, companies all around the world struggled to adapt to remote work. [idlewinn](https://github.com/idlewinn) and [petehunt](https://github.com/petehunt) [implemented live collaboration](https://github.com/excalidraw/excalidraw/pull/879) to enable it to be used for interviews, brainstorming, presentations, and more.
+When the lockdown started, companies all around the world struggled to adapt to remote work. [idlewinn](https://github.com/idlewinn) and [petehunt](https://github.com/petehunt) [implemented live collaboration](https://github.com/excalidraw/excalidraw/pull/879) that could be used for interviews, brainstorming, presentations, and more.
 If you're curious, we [explained how it works in a blog post](/building-excalidraw-p2p-collaboration-feature/).

 https://twitter.com/Vjeux/status/1238907727906127872